martin-ockajak/automorph/docs/rest-rpc/README.md

 # REST-RPC

-REST-RPC is an RPC protocol prescribing a standard way to model REST APIs while reusing existing tools in the REST ecosystem.
+REST-RPC is an RPC protocol prescribing a standard way to model REST APIs while reusing existing practices and tools in the REST ecosystem.

 ## Motivation